 The ZOOM Nitro system installation is initially configured to your specifications by the installer.
 Fig. 1.7 is an example of the default Dashboard screen.
 If you wish to customize your system further or make changes to your current settings, you can connect a mouse to a USB port on the CU (this enables you to access the menu on your Dashboard monitor).
-Or, if both your back-office PC and timer system are connected to the same network, you can use the back-office PC to make changes.
+Or, if your system is connected to the same network as your back-office PC, you can use the back-office PC to make changes.